 It was still three miles to Maknassy.
 The company started up again a cross the open.
 By this time, the moon was brighter and dogs barked louder.
 The column reached the big olive grove and kept moving in along its north border.
 Suddenly, the moonlit grayness of the desert on the left gave way to the unmistakable lines of buildings.
 They had white plaster walls.
 There were cactus hedges and trees.
 Except for the dogs who could now be heard barking in the town, not a sound could be heard.
 It looked pretty peaceful and quiet, in contrast with the tension, suspense and suppressed excitement of the attacking force.

-The squads of the 3rd Plat were dispatched into the town with orders to take the first left and move up to the main street according to plan.
+The squads of the 3rd Platoon were dispatched into the town with orders to take the first left and move up to the main street according to plan.
 The 2nd squad was ordered to make a similar shift beyond that.
-The 3rd squad was to contact the 1st Plat.
+The 3rd squad was to contact the 1st Platoon.
 Within its limitations, this part of the plan worked out fairly well.
-The 3rd Plat moved through the streets in its assigned area.
+The 3rd Platoon moved through the streets in its assigned area.
 The 2nd squad surprised a mortar section in action inside a courtyard surrounded by a high wall.
 The 1st squad destroyed an anti-tank position by means of a rifle grenade and BAR fire at close range.
-Several more prisoners were taken, and sent to the company command post, which had been established near the gun positions first overrun.
-The 3rd squad made contact with the 1st Plat at the railroad station about 0830.
+Several more prisoners were taken, and sent to the company CP, which had been established near the gun positions first overrun.
+The 3rd squad made contact with the 1st Platoon at the railroad station about 0830.
 By this time also, Lt Megrail had managed to organize his platoon along the main street facing north.